 So.
 Here we go.

-I'm a teen mom (18 years old when I had my daughter).
-I used to write terrible fanfiction when I was in middle school (I swear I don't anymore—I've passed that mantle down, at least).
+I’m a teen mom (18 years old when I had my daughter).
+I used to write terrible fanfiction when I was in middle school (I swear I don’t anymore).
 I never wake up before eight in the morning.
 I eat instant noodles at least once a week.
-I regularly stay up until three in the morning to read obscure fan theories on r/marvelstudios (Loki, my poor, tragic prince, please tell me you're alive).
+During vacations, I sometimes stay up until three in the morning binging manga and kdramas… :’)

 I think there’s a lot of unacknowledged beauty in being ordinary and commonplace, especially in a world that we’re always being told will only accept us if we’re special.
 To get boys to like us, we have to be special, and ‘different from other girls’.
 To get an agent to take chances on us, we have to be special, and ‘better than other writers’.
 To make friends, we have to be nice and friendly and special and ‘on’ all the time.